Grilled Bacon

 • Those grill marks look incredible on a plate, and the edges get this crackly texture that pan-frying doesn’t quite match.

-• The smell stays outside.
-My husband loves bacon smell in the house, but I’d rather keep it on the patio.
+• The smell stays outdoors.
+My husband loves bacon in the house, but I’d rather not deal with it lingering all day.

 cooked bacon in front of a carton of eggs